eisko/RNAseq/Emily's RNASeq Tutorial.md

 saveRDS("path/to/ballgown/output/bg.rds")
 ```

+Now that the ballgown object is created, we can inspect the data by generating a table of transcript or gene expression values.
+See the [**Ballgown Vignette**](https://www.bioconductor.org/packages/release/bioc/vignettes/ballgown/inst/doc/ballgown.html) for more information and options.\
+- `texpr(bg)` will generate a table where columns are individual samples, rows are transcripts, and each entry is the FPKM observed in each sample for that specified transcript
+- `gexpr(bg)` will generate a similar table but each row is a gene instead of a transcript

 The next step is to import metadata (i.e. 'phenotypic data') and assign it to the ballgown object.
 This information is generally stored in a `.csv` or a `.tsv` file, which can be created in excel.
 My metadata file looks something like this:
 ```
 sample_id,condition,treatment,sex,group